SAP-samples/partner-reference-application/Tutorials/42c-Multi-Tenancy-Features-API-Service.md

     1. Enter the `npm install` command in a terminal in SAP Business Application Studio.
     2. Enter the `npm run test` command.
 All tests are carried out and the result is shown afterwards.

-### Test Locally
+### Local Testing

-Now, you can start the web application and test the `poetryslammanagerapi` locally in SAP Business Application Studio:
+For more efficient development, test your changes of the web application `poetryslammanagerapi` locally before deploying them to the SAP BTP provider subaccount.
+To set up the SAP Business Application Studio for local testing of the API service, follow these steps:

 1. Open a terminal in SAP Business Application Studio.